jaygadhave/FUNDAMENTALS/DAY 39_JAVA Factory Pattern.md

-Factory pattern is one of the most used design patterns in Java.
-This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

-In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

-Implementation
+It is a creational design pattern that talks about the creation of an object.
+The factory design pattern says that define an interface ( A java interface or an abstract class) for creating object and let the subclasses decide which class to instantiate.
+The factory method in the interface lets a class defers the instantiation to one or more concrete subclasses.
+Since these design patterns talk about the instantiation of an object and so it comes under the category of creational design pattern.
+If we notice the name Factory method, that means there is a method which is a factory, and in general, factories are involved with creational stuff and here with this, an object is being created.
+It is one of the best ways to create an object where object creation logic is hidden from the client.
+Now Let’s look at the implementation.

+Implementation:

+Define a factory method inside an interface.
+Let the subclass implements the above factory method and decides which object to create.
+In Java, constructors are not polymorphic, but by allowing subclass to create an object, we are adding polymorphic behavior to the instantiation.
+In short, we are trying to achieve Pseudo polymorphism by letting the subclass to decide what to create, and so this Factory method is also called a virtual constructor.
+Let us try to implement it with a real-time problem and some coding exercises.

+Problem Statement: Consider we want to implement a notification service through email, SMS, and push notifications.
+Let’s try to implement this with the help of the factory method design pattern.
+First, we will design a UML class diagram for this.

-We're going to create a Shape interface and concrete classes implementing the Shape interface.
-A factory class ShapeFactory is defined as a next step.
+In the above class diagram, we have an interface called Notification, and three concrete classes are implementing the Notification interface.
+A factory class NotificationFactory is created to get a Notification object.
+Let’s jump into the coding now.

-FactoryPatternDemo, our demo class will use ShapeFactory to get a Shape object.
-It will pass information (CIRCLE / RECTANGLE / SQUARE) to ShapeFactory to get the type of object it needs.

-Step 1
-Create an interface.
+Create Notification interface

-Shape.java
-public interface Shape {
+public interface Notification {
-   void draw();
+    void notifyUser();
 }

-Step 2
+Note- Above interface could be created as an abstract class as well.
-Create concrete classes implementing the same interface.
+Create all implementation classes

-Rectangle.java
+SMSNotification.java

-public class Rectangle implements Shape {
+public class SMSNotification implements Notification {

     @Override
-   public void draw() {
+    public void notifyUser()
-      System.out.println("Inside Rectangle::draw() method.");
+    {
+        // TODO Auto-generated method stub
+        System.out.println("Sending an SMS notification");
     }
 }
-Square.java
+EmailNotification.java

-public class Square implements Shape {
+public class EmailNotification implements Notification {

     @Override
-   public void draw() {
+    public void notifyUser()
-      System.out.println("Inside Square::draw() method.");
+    {
+        // TODO Auto-generated method stub
+        System.out.println("Sending an e-mail notification");
     }
 }
-Circle.java
+PushNotification.java

-public class Circle implements Shape {
+public class PushNotification implements Notification {

     @Override
-   public void draw() {
+    public void notifyUser()
-      System.out.println("Inside Circle::draw() method.");
+    {
+        // TODO Auto-generated method stub
+        System.out.println("Sending a push notification");
     }
 }

-Step 3
-Create a Factory to generate object of concrete class based on given information.
+Create a factory class NotificationFactory.java to instantiate concrete class.

-ShapeFactory.java

-public class ShapeFactory {
+public class NotificationFactory {
-   //use getShape method to get object of type shape public Shape getShape(String shapeType){
-      if(shapeType == null){
+    public Notification createNotification(String channel)
+    {
+        if (channel == null || channel.isEmpty())
             return null;
+        switch (channel) {
+        case "SMS":
+            return new SMSNotification();
+        case "EMAIL":
+            return new EmailNotification();
+        case "PUSH":
+            return new PushNotification();
+        default:
+            throw new IllegalArgumentException("Unknown channel "+channel);
         }
-      if(shapeType.equalsIgnoreCase("CIRCLE")){
-      return new Circle();
-	 } else if(shapeType.equalsIgnoreCase("RECTANGLE")){
-         return new Rectangle();
-      } else if(shapeType.equalsIgnoreCase("SQUARE")){
-         return new Square();
     }
-      return null;
 }
+Now let’s use factory class to create and get an object of concrete class by passing some information.

+public class NotificationService {
+    public static void main(String[] args)
+    {
+        NotificationFactory notificationFactory = new NotificationFactory();
+        Notification notification = notificationFactory.createNotification("SMS");
+        notification.notifyUser();
     }

-Step 4
-Use the Factory to get object of concrete class by passing an information such as type.

-FactoryPatternDemo.java

-public class FactoryPatternDemo {

-   public static void main(String[] args) {
-      ShapeFactory shapeFactory = new ShapeFactory();
-      //get an object of Circle and call its draw method.
-      Shape shape1 = shapeFactory.getShape("CIRCLE");
-      //call draw method of Circle
-      shape1.draw();
-      //get an object of Rectangle and call its draw method.
-      Shape shape2 = shapeFactory.getShape("RECTANGLE");
-      //call draw method of Rectangle
-      shape2.draw();
-      //get an object of Square and call its draw method.
-      Shape shape3 = shapeFactory.getShape("SQUARE");
-      //call draw method of square
-      shape3.draw();
 }
-}

-Step 5
-Verify the output.

-Inside Circle::draw() method.
-Inside Rectangle::draw() method.
-Inside Square::draw() method.
+Output : Sending an SMS notification

+Real-time examples:

+This design pattern has been widely used in JDK, such as

+1. getInstance() method of java.util.Calendar, NumberFormat, and ResourceBundle uses factory method design pattern.
+2. All the wrapper classes like Integer, Boolean etc, in Java uses this pattern to evaluate the values using valueOf() method.
+3. java.nio.charset.Charset.forName(), java.sql.DriverManager#getConnection(), java.net.URL.openConnection(), java.lang.Class.newInstance(), java.lang.Class.forName() are some of their example where factory method design pattern has been used.

+Conclusion: So far we learned what is Factory method design pattern and how to implement it.
+I believe now we have a fair understanding of the advantage of this design mechanism.